Baked Potato Soup

 Now that the cold weather is returning, it’s time to start making more soup, don’t you think?

-Here’s a classic, perfect for potato lovers—baked potato soup, made with mashed up baked potatoes, onion, celery, and stock, puréed and topped with classic baked potato toppings like crumbled crispy bacon, grated cheddar cheese, sour cream and chives.
-It’s the perfect thing for using up leftover baked potatoes too.
+Here’s a classic, perfect for potato lovers—baked potato soup.
+This isn’t your ordinary potato soup.
+This potato soup is made with mashed up baked potatoes, onion, celery, and stock, puréed and then topped with classic baked potato toppings like crumbled crispy bacon, grated cheddar cheese, sour cream, and chives.
+It’s truly a loaded baked potato soup.
+And this potato soup is the perfect thing for using up leftover baked potatoes.

-My father, being the potato-craving German he is and therefore completely biased, raved about the soup.
+My father, being the potato-craving German he is and therefore completely biased, raved about this potato soup.
 Of course he did.
 How could he not?
 It’s a baked potato, with all the toppings, in soup form.

 If you are careful about how you cut and scoop out the potato stuffing, you can even save the skins for the perfect game day snack—baked potato skins.